gatsbyjs/gatsby/docs/blog/gatsby-v1.md

 You want to create author pages showing their bio and last 5 posts?
 It's just a query away.

 I wanted this same flexibility for Gatsby.
-So for 1.0, I've built a new data processing layer which converts your data (whether from local files or remote sources) into a *GraphQL schema* which you can query against like a database.
+So for 1.0, the Gatsby data team has built a new data processing layer which converts your data (whether from local files or remote sources) into a *GraphQL schema* which you can query against like a database.